I have experience working at the largest alarm company in the nation.

 When alarm systems are installed, they have a set code out of the box so that the technician and the new owner can arm and disarm it easily while installing and learning how to operate the system.
 What most owners do not realize is that this code is the same for almost every alarm system, regardless of brand.

 If your code is 1-2-3-4, I'm talking to you.

 Burglars know this, and why would they pass up the opportunity to give it a try?

-- This one seems pretty simple doesn't it?
+- This one seems pretty simple, doesn't it?
 Change your code after it is installed!
-Preferably while the technician is on site.
-Make it something that is meaningful to you, but not easily guessed (last 4 digits of the phone number, house number, birthdays, and other special dates are often easy to guess just by looking at your mail).
+Preferably while the technician is on-site.
+Make it something that is meaningful to you, but not easily guessed (last four digits of the phone number, house number, birthdays, and other special dates are often easy to guess just by looking at your mail).

 - After changing your code, make sure that the old one no longer works.
 Some systems allow for dozens of codes to work at the same time, and one wrong button can leave the old code available.

 6. Remote Arming and Disarming Is Convenient (for Burglars)

 Nowadays, everything we could ever want is available at the touch of a button.
 Music, TV, coffee(!), a warm car, and even your alarm system.
 It might seem like a technological advancement comparable only to the invention of memory-foam slippers, but that convenience comes at a cost.
 That keyfob remote that is dangling oh-so-pretty on your keychain can fall into the wrong hands very easily, allowing a burglar to simply turn off your alarm system and walk right in.